stolostron/sre-doc/docs/design.md

 #### Gitops procedure for upgrading OCP

-This is driven by an ACM Policy that applies the expected ClusterVersion Custom Resource. <Add link>
+This is driven by an [ACM Policy](https://github.com/andreadecorte/acm-aap-aas-operations/blob/main/cluster-bootstrap/openshift-config/base/policy-openshift-cluster-version.yaml) that applies the expected ClusterVersion Custom Resource.
+Once the manifest is applied, OCP will orchestrate the update until it finishes.

 ### Upgrade - ACM